qmk/qmk_firmware/keyboards/mitosis/keymaps/datagrok/readme.md

 - Arrow keys are in the home position on the Red layer.

-  - Blue+Arrows = PgUp/PgDn/Home/End, which is intuitive for me.
+  - Blue+Arrows = PgUp/PgDn/Home/End, which is intuitive for me and similar to what is done on Apple and some Dell keyboards.

 - The number pad: I placed the ten-key number pad on the Blue layer.
   However, this would do the wrong thing when Num Lock was not enabled.